darkBlueLemon/Minimalist-To-Do-List-privacy-policy/index.md

 **Privacy Policy**

-This privacy policy is applicable to the Minimalist: To Do List app (hereinafter referred to as "Application") for mobile devices, which was developed by Amith Kumar Choran (hereinafter referred to as "Service Provider") as a a Free service.
+This privacy policy is applicable to the Minimalist: To Do List app (hereinafter referred to as "Application") for mobile devices, which was developed by Amith Kumar Choran (hereinafter referred to as "Service Provider") as a Free service.
 This service is provided "AS IS".

 **What information does the Application obtain and how is it used?**
 **User Provided Information**